GFA-spec/assembler-components/README.md

 ## Preprocess reads

-Remove sequencing artifacts that are specific to each sequencing technology.
+Remove sequencing artifacts specific to each sequencing technology.
+Improve the quality of the input reads with minimal loss of information, for example heterozygous variants.

 FASTQ &rarr; FASTQ